From the heart of the hearth..

 So, when asked to film the video as Keynote to the Academy Transformation Trust Training Day #STAFFDay on Monday October 31st - I did so.
-It was to be for Transformational Leaders and it just seemed right to make the links between what I have learnt in education, in classrooms and staff-rooms and also in my Workshop - where I retreat to reflect and review my professional life.
+It just seemed right to make the links between what I have learnt in education, in classrooms and staff-rooms and also in my Workshop - where I retreat to reflect and review.
 We've just finalised filming a piece with a subtitle:

 From Workshop to...

 I was struck by how the links are stronger than I'd, initially, thought....

 The first link is between the tools and methods we use.
 I have old tools handed down for hundreds of years in my workshop and brand new ones too.
 In education we also have old faithful tools and methodologies and always a range of new, shiny items to tempt us.
 Some blacksmiths, teachers and leaders hold on to the old and resist change.
 Others grab anything new just because it's new.
 Whereas, the best in both professions evaluate and select the most appropriate and effective, for each job, proving them as they go.
 If a bad workman blames his tools, he should get rid of those that don't do task in hand.
 If I had to choose my favourite tool from the workshop it would be my Ultimate Brace (Brass and Ebony Circa 1850) As a leader my favourite tool is, "learner talks first" (listen before acting).
 I love both tools and use them whenever I can but I sometimes choose other approaches... just because a tool works in one situation it doesn't mean we keep on using the damned thing, "If your only tool is a hammer, you tend to hit things"?